ayunami2000/ayuncraft/README.md

 19. Upload your modified `servers_template.dat` to [base64encode.org](https://www.base64encode.org/) and press 'Encode'.
 20. Download and open the encoded file, copy and paste the text in the file back between the quotes in `index.html` at line 21 (or 22) in place of the old text that also begins with `CgAACQAHc2Vydm` between the quotes
 21. **To create a link to your site that automatically joins the server,** add a `?server=` variable to the URL, like (for example): [https://g.eags.us/eaglercraft/?server=127.0.0.1:25565](https://g.eags.us/eaglercraft/?server=127.0.0.1:25565) will automatically join `ws://127.0.0.1:25565/` as soon as the player finishes setting their username and skin
 22. To change your server's MOTD and icon, edit the `motd1:` tag of the listener config in `java/bungee_command/config.yml`, and replace `server-icon.png` in the folder where the config file is.
-Use `&` instead of `§` to add color/formatting codes
+Use `&` instead of `` to add color/formatting codes
 23. You can give your MOTD multiple lines, add a `motd2:` to define a second line
-24. For an animated MOTD and icon, see: [eaglercraft-plugins/EaglerMOTD](https://github.com/LAX1DUDE/eaglercraft-plugins/tree/main/EaglerMOTD) (WIP, may not be complete)
+24. **For an animated MOTD and icon, install EaglerMOTD: [https://github.com/LAX1DUDE/eaglercraft-motd/](https://github.com/LAX1DUDE/eaglercraft-motd/)**
 25. To add some bukkit plugins, download the plugin's JAR file for CraftBukkit 1.5.2 and place it in `java/bukkit_command/plugins`
 26. To add some bungee plugins, download the plugin's JAR file and place it in `java/bungee_command/plugins`
 27. See [https://github.com/LAX1DUDE/eaglercraft-plugins/](https://github.com/LAX1DUDE/eaglercraft-plugins/) to download some supported plugins
 28. To add `/login` and `/register`, install [AuthMe](https://github.com/LAX1DUDE/eaglercraft-plugins/tree/main/AuthMe) and carefully [read it's documentation](https://github.com/AuthMe/AuthMeReloaded/wiki) to set it up correctly
+29. **To ban a username on Eaglercraftbungee, use:** `eag-ban <username>`
+30. **To ban an IP on Eaglercraftbungee, use:** `eag-ban-ip <ip>`, or `eag-ban-ip <name>` to ban the IP of a player automatically
+31. To ban a range of IP addresses, use slash notation to define a subnet.
+Example: `eag-ban-ip 192.168.0.0/8`
+32. To ban users by wildcard (\*) use: `eag-ban-wildcard <text>*` or `eag-ban-wildcard *<text>` or `eag-ban-wildcard *<text>*`
+33. **You can edit bans.txt in your EaglercraftBungee folder, the server automatically reloads the file when it is saved**
+34. To ban users by regular expression, use: `eag-ban-regex <regex>` with a regular expression to match the username in **lowercase**
-29. **If you use /op on your server, keep in mind that if you "/op LAX1DUDE", a player joining as 'laX1DUDE' or 'LaX1dUdE' or 'lax1dude' will all have /op too.
+35. **If you use /op on your server, keep in mind that if you "/op LAX1DUDE", a player joining as 'laX1DUDE' or 'LaX1dUdE' or 'lax1dude' will all have /op too.
 To solve this problem, force all operators to only be able to join with all lowercase ('lax1dude') letters in their usernames by moving 'BitchFilterPlugin.jar" into "java/bukkit_command/plugins" and then register every op username lowercase**
-30. To connect to your server through a `ws://` or `wss://` URL instead of `ip:port`, set up [nginx](https://nginx.org/) as a reverse proxy to the `ip:port` of you EaglercraftBungee server you want the URL to connect to.
+36. To connect to your server through a `ws://` or `wss://` URL instead of `ip:port`, set up [nginx](https://nginx.org/) as a reverse proxy to the `ip:port` of you EaglercraftBungee server you want the URL to connect to.
 Use a location URL template with the `proxy_pass` directive.
-31. Eaglercraft uses port 80 for IP connections by default, typing `127.0.0.1` is the same as typing `ws://127.0.0.1:80/`
+37. Eaglercraft uses port 80 for IP connections by default, typing `127.0.0.1` is the same as typing `ws://127.0.0.1:80/`
-32. To forward a client's remote IP address from a request on nginx to EaglercraftBungee for enforcing IP bans, set the `X-Real-IP` header on the request to websocket when it is proxied
+38. To forward a client's remote IP address from a request on nginx to EaglercraftBungee for enforcing IP bans, set the `X-Real-IP` header on the request to websocket when it is proxied
-33. To make a custom resource pack for your site, clone this repository and edit the files in [lwjgl-rundir/resources](https://github.com/LAX1DUDE/eaglercraft/tree/main/lwjgl-rundir/resources).
+39. To make a custom resource pack for your site, clone this repository and edit the files in [lwjgl-rundir/resources](https://github.com/LAX1DUDE/eaglercraft/tree/main/lwjgl-rundir/resources).
-34. When you are done, navigate to [epkcompiler/](https://github.com/LAX1DUDE/eaglercraft/tree/main/epkcompiler) and double-click `run.bat`.
+40. When you are done, navigate to [epkcompiler/](https://github.com/LAX1DUDE/eaglercraft/tree/main/epkcompiler) and double-click `run.bat`.
 Wait for the window to say `Press any key to continue...` and close it.
 Then, go to `../javascript` in the repository and copy `javascript/assets.epk` to the `assets.epk` on your website
-35. If you're on mac or linux, navigate to the epkcompiler folder via `cd` and run `chmod +x run_unix.sh` and then `./run_unix.sh` to do this, then copy the same `javascript/assets.epk` to the `assets.epk` on your website
+41. If you're on mac or linux, navigate to the epkcompiler folder via `cd` and run `chmod +x run_unix.sh` and then `./run_unix.sh` to do this, then copy the same `javascript/assets.epk` to the `assets.epk` on your website

 ## Singleplayer?